|

 fatigue and uncertainty.
 But a mustard seed is always growing.
 A

 light is always present.
-For Christ is in each and
+For Christ is in each and every one of you,

-you meet , if we believe.
+and in every person you meet , if we believe.

 May we